PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/edit-group.md

 # Customer group

-In this section 5 sections are presented:
+In this section 6 sections are presented (when multistore is enabled the count is 7):

 1) Name